googleforgames/agones/site/content/en/docs/Guides/metrics.md

 helm install my-release --namespace agones-system --create-namespace agones/agones --set agones.metrics.stackdriverEnabled=true --set agones.metrics.prometheusEnabled=false --set agones.metrics.prometheusServiceDiscovery=false --set agones.serviceaccount.allocator.annotations."iam\.gke\.io/gcp-service-account"="GSA_NAME@PROJECT_ID\.iam\.gserviceaccount\.com" --set agones.serviceaccount.controller.annotations."iam\.gke\.io/gcp-service-account"="GSA_NAME@PROJECT_ID\.iam\.gserviceaccount\.com"
 ```

-To verify that metrics are being sent to Stackdriver, create a Fleet or a Gameserver and look for the metrics to show up in the Stackdriver dashboard.
+To verify that metrics are being sent to Cloud Monitoring, create a Fleet or a Gameserver and look for the metrics to show up in the Stackdriver dashboard.
 Navigate to the [Metrics explorer](https://console.cloud.google.com/monitoring/metrics-explorer) and search for metrics with the prefix `agones/`.
 Select a metric and look for data to be plotted in the graph to the right.

 An example of a custom dashboard is: